 For any accident — even if it’s only a minor one with cosmetic damage to the vehicles and no physical injuries to the drivers — try as best you can to get your cars away from traffic and contact local law enforcement.
-Filing a police report immediately after the accident it’s the best way to get the documentation you need to file your claim quickly and get it approved by your insurance company.
-If your claim gets denied for any reason, you’ll likely end up paying f pairs or a new vehicle completely out of pocket.
+Filing a police report immediately after the accident is the best way to get the documentation you need to file your claim quickly and get it approved by your insurance company.
+If your claim gets denied for any reason, you’ll likely end up paying for repairs or a new vehicle completely out of pocket.

 Next, be proactive with the claims adjuster who is assigned to your case.
-Also, although this should go without saying, he is pleasant and polite as you can.
-Claims adjusters are usually overloaded with case work on any given day, and many of the drivers they have to interact with are upset and frustrated about the confusing and convoluted claims adjustment process.
+Also, although this should go without saying, be as pleasant and polite as you can.
+Claims adjusters are usually overloaded with casework on any given day, and many of the drivers they have to interact with are upset and frustrated about the confusing and convoluted claims adjustment process.
 So the easier you make their job, the easier they will make your case resolution.

 On the other hand, if you are not at fault, if the other driver’s insurance company is paying for the damages, or if the damage is so minor that you can handle the expense on your own, you could up saving money in the long run by not filing a claim.
 This is especially true if the cost of repairs is less than your deductible.